Frequently Asked Questions

 To book an appointment with a Pupillage Advisor please contact firstname.lastname@example.org.

 This is best avoided.
 Teaching starts on the day following registration so any student who registers late will immediately be at a disadvantage.
-However, arrangements can be made in individual cases; please put a request in writing to the Admissions Officer explaining the reason you're making the request.
+Arrangements for late starts can be made in exceptional circumstances; please put a request in writing to the Admissions Officer explaining the reason you're making the request.
 It will then be considered by the relevant Course Director.

-Please note that any student given permission to register late will need to make up all missed work (in order to comply with the attendance requirement) and registration more than one week after Registration Day will only be permitted in wholly exceptional circumstances.
-Students will not be permitted to register more than two weeks after the start of the course.
+However, please note that any student given permission to register late will need to make up all missed work (in order to comply with the attendance requirement) and registration more than one week after Registration Day will only be permitted in wholly exceptional circumstances.
+Under no circumstances will any students be permitted to register more than two weeks after the start of the course.

 Two friends and I are thinking of coming from City/BPP/Cambridge etc. and would like to be in the same group.
 Is this possible?

-This may be possible.
-Please make any such requests to the Timetabling Department.
-(There will be a deadline for this, usually at the beginning of August.)
-Please note we cannot guarantee we can accommodate this but we are willing to look at grouping students from the same university together within reason.
+Please make any such requests to the Timetabling Department by the end of July.
+We cannot guarantee to accommodate this but we are willing to look at grouping students from the same university together within reason.
 That is to say that we will allow up to four students from any one institution to be in the same group.
 You should be satisfied that you are all happy with the arrangement before making the request and also consider any other specific timetabling needs you might have amongst yourselves (a certain day off each week, for example).
 Please also note that this arrangement applies to standard tutor groups of 12, we do not guarantee groupings for advocacy classes where students are taught in groups of six.

-The Postgraduate Diploma is simply the taught element of the BPTC, the LLM includes an additional dissertation.
-If you study the LLM your course will end in September (full time) or December (part time) instead of June.
+The Postgraduate Diploma is simply the taught element of the BPTC, the LLM includes an additional dissertation (full and part-time students) or reflective journal based on Pro Bono work (full-time students only).
+If you study the LLM your course will end in September instead of June.
 The dissertation will be between 7,500 and 10,000 words and focus on an area taught on the BPTC.
+The reflective journal (7,500- 10,000 words) will be based on supervised Pro Bono work.
 Both routes of study enable you to be called to the Bar and undertake Pupillage.

-Whichever route you take, you will receive a BPTC classification upon completion of the BPTC (if you choose the LLM you will receive an LLM award once you have completed the BPTC and the dissertation).
-Furthermore, you will be certified as completing the BPTC, and therefore be eligible for Call to the Bar once you've successfully completed the BPTC component of the course.
-If you're on the LLM you won't need to wait until you have completed the dissertation to be Called to the Bar.
+Whichever route you take, you will receive a BPTC classification upon completion of the BPTC.
+(If you choose the LLM you will receive an LLM award once you have completed the BPTC and the dissertation/ reflective journal).
+You will be certified as completing the BPTC, and therefore be eligible for Call to the Bar once you've successfully completed the BPTC component of the course.
+If you're on the LLM you won't need to wait until you have completed the dissertation/portfolio to be Called to the Bar.

 We're happy to organise this for you.
 Please email email@example.com with your contact details and availability and we will arrange for someone to give you a call.